 This procedure is the means by which a participating Agency establishes its participation in the Control Authority organization.
 To participate in the Control Authority Organization, an Agency must establish a Primary MACAO; it may subsequently establish Descendant MACAOs.

-1. To establish a Primary MACAO, the participating Agency representative, who is the CCSDS Head of Delegation, submits a request to the CA Agent.
-This request shall contain the following information:
+1. To establish a Primary MACAO, the participating Agency Representative, who is assigned by the CCSDS Agency Head of Delegation, submits a request to the CA Agent.
+This request shall contain the following information (stored in the SANA Organization registry):

 a.
 Name of participating Agency.

 b.
-Name of participating Agency representative to CCSDS.
+Name of participating Agency Representative to CCSDS.

 c.
-Postal address of participating Agency representative.
+Postal address of participating Agency Representative.

 d.
-Telephone number(s) of participating Agency representative.
+Telephone number(s) of participating Agency Representative.

 e.
-Electronic mail address(es) of participating Agency representative.
+Electronic mail address(es) of participating Agency Representative.

 f.
-Facsimile number(s) of participating Agency representative [“Not Applicable” is an option].
+Facsimile number(s) of participating Agency Representative [“Not Applicable” is an option].

 g.
 Proposed CAID for this Primary MACAO.